Hkevin238/GKevin-ai/README.md

 # GKevin-ai
-This is the an Assistant for all
+This is the an Assistant for you !